 If you want to sleep well, your bedroom shouldn’t be a place for watching TV, reading or eating.
 Instead, it should be a haven of peace, with no noise, light or other stimulation.
-Try to keep the temperature in your bedroom between 18ºC and 24ºC when you’re sleeping – don’t let it get too cold (or too hot) during the winter months, and open a window during the summer to keep it cool.
+Try to keep the temperature in your bedroom cool when you’re sleeping – don’t let it get too cold (or too hot) during the winter months, and open a window during the summer to keep it cool.
+Indeed, according to the Sleep Council, the ideal temperature in a bedroom for sleep is 16 - 18C/60 - 65F (vi).
 Your bedroom should also be as dark as possible.
 So leave all those glowing electronic devices in another room, and consider investing in blackout curtains or blinds if your room still isn’t dark enough.
-You may also want to replace an old bed or mattress if you find it difficult to get comfortable when you’re trying to fall asleep (according to The Sleep Council, a good-quality mattress and bed frame could give you up to an hour’s extra sleep).
+You may also want to replace an old bed or mattress if you find it difficult to get comfortable when you’re trying to fall asleep (according to The Sleep Council, sleeping on an uncomfortable bed could rob you of up to an hour’s sleep (vii)).

 Calm your sense of smell